Lisbon Weather May Averages, Portugal

 If you are looking for something larger or perhaps for a longer stay, try the VIP Executive Eden.
 With large studios and apartments including well equipped kitchens, there is a roof top pool and solarium.

 Another apartment-style hotel is the Lisbon Serviced Apartments Baixa.
 Large, air-conditioned and very modern, it is located very close to the Baixa-Chiado metro.

-A very interesting place to stay in the Alfama neighbourhood is the Hotel Solar do Castelo.
 Part of the inner courtyard of an 18th century mansion.
 The hotel features hardwood floors and a very nice lounge area.